 If you want quicker access to cash and don't qualify for a traditional bank loan, you could get one from an alternative lender.

 Alternative lenders are like banks in that they'll evaluate your business revenue and profitability metrics to determine your eligibility.
 But where traditional lenders might take weeks—if not months—to approve a loan, an alternative lender might approve a loan in as little as a business day, and they might be more willing to bend some of their requirements to lend you money.
 Speed and leniency come with a trade-off, though—interest rates are usually higher, and could reach as high as 10%.

 Your credit card processor or your point-of-sale system provider might issue you a loan, too.
-You can gain capital in one to three business days and apply a fixed percentage of your daily sales directly toward your balance, meaning you only pay as you earn.
+With SpotOn, for example, you can gain capital in one to three business days and apply a fixed percentage of your daily sales directly toward your balance, meaning you only pay as you earn.